ianmackenzie/elm-geometry/README.md

 ### Coordinates and components

-Explicitly working with individual X/Y/Z point coordinates and vector components is easy to do in OpenSolid when necessary, but in many cases it is more flexible and meaningful to consider points and vectors as abstract geometric quantities and treat their internal representations as an implementation detail.
+Explicitly working with individual X/Y/Z point coordinates and vector components is easy to do in OpenSolid when necessary, but in many cases it is equally easy to consider points and vectors as abstract geometric quantities and treat their internal representations as an implementation detail.
 For example, instead of using

 ```elm
 forwardSpeed = Vector3d.xComponent velocityVector